 Each day of a retreat spent with a Zen group includes a time of working Zen, cleaning and maintaining the house, Dharma room and gardens together, preparing food or building something.
 During retreats this usually only takes a short time of about an hour, whereas outside of retreats, in monasteries, it can take up a large part of the day.
 These periods of time are used to practise Zen in any situation and any kind of relationship, whatever we are doing.

-of the Kwan Um Zen School
+Introduction to the formal practice of the Kwan Um Zen School

 — Zen-Master Seung Sahn

-‘Whatever we do in our practice, we learn from it.
+“Whatever we do in our practice, we learn from it.
 If we keep a mind that is a little open, we can learn from everything we do.
-Whether it’s a big mistake or a small mistake, whether it’s right or wrong, we can learn something about ourselves and other people.’
+Whether it’s a big mistake or a small mistake, whether it’s right or wrong, we can learn something about ourselves and other people.”

 — Zen-Master Su Bong